 Do you want quality responses to your questions online?
 Ask quality questions.
 What are quality questions?
 They’re friendly, relevant, to-the-point and provide enough information that the question can actually be answered.

 Google’s amazing search function has changed all our lives for the better, but sometimes finding answers to a particular question works better if you can ask a fellow human being.
-That’s what communities like MakeUseOf Answers are for.

 If you want quality answers to your queries, however, there’s one principle you need to know – (almost) everything you see on the Internet is written by an actual human being.
 There aren’t magic robots out there solving your problems for you–there are only living, breathing people with lives and concerns of their own.
 If you remember this as you write your question you’ll probably get the response you’re looking for.